BRASS-GIRDER(LRFD)™ - WILL BE SUNSET AND REPLACED WITH BRASS-GIRDER™ IN NOVEMBER 2014

-This program is current with the AASHTO LRFD Bridge Design Specifications, 6th Edition, 2012 with 2013 Interim Revisions.
+This program is current with the AASHTO LRFD Bridge Design Specifications, 7th Edition, 2014.
 Rating computations are current with the AASHTO Manual for Bridge Evaluation, 2nd Edition, 2010, with 2011, 2013, and 2014 Interim Revisions.
 The US and SI units versions of the specifications are incorporated in this program.

 BRASS-GIRDER(LRFD)TM is a comprehensive system for the analysis and rating of highway bridge girders.
 BRASS-GIRDER(LRFD)TM uses Windows based Graphical User Interfaces (GUI) for data input.
 BRASS-GIRDER(LRFD)TM utilizes finite element theory of analysis and current AASHTO Load Resistance Factor Design (LRFD) specifications.
 Input and output may be created using English or SI Units.
 The program computes moments, shears, axial forces, deflections and rotations caused by dead loads, live loads, settlements and temperature changes.
 These actions are utilized by various subroutines to analyze user-specified sections of the girder.